-In 2022, Prague's net direct and indirect debt (NDID) declined to CZK8.4 billion or 7.4% of operating revenue from 9.8% in 2021.
+In 2022, Prague's net direct and indirect debt (NDID) declined to a very low 7.4% of operating revenue from 9.8% in 2021.
 The decline stemmed mainly from the regular amortization.
 Its debt levels are significantly lower than that of its international peers and are likely to further decrease to 5.5% of operating revenue in 2023 as the result of the bonds maturity.
 Prague's direct debt consisted of bond issuance and European Investment Bank (EIB, Aaa stable) loans.
-The bonds at nominal value of €200 million matured in July 2023 were fully repaid which further decreased the direct debt levels to estimated 4.1% of operating revenue in 2023.
+With the repayment of existing bonds worth €200 million in July 2023, the remaining direct debt declined to a negligible 4.1% of operating revenue.
 The city follows prudent financial management and has established a sinking fund for the outstanding bonds and future debt service.
-The sinking fund significantly mitigates the refinancing risk and according Moody's methodology, we deduct the sinking fund from direct and indirect debt.
-The city's EIB loan service costs are modest and will not exceed 1% of operating revenue in 2023 and onwards.
 The currency and interest rate risks have been largely eliminated by swaps.
-It is highly unlikely that Prague will take on new loans in 2023.